elatov/elatov.github.io/_posts/2014-04-10-rhcsa-rhce-chapter-16-samba.md

 From the Deployment guide:

 > User-level security is the default setting for Samba.
 Even if the **security = user** directive is not listed in the **/etc/samba/smb.conf** file, it is used by Samba.
-If the server accepts the client&#8217;s username/password, the client can then mount multiple shares without specifying a password for each instance.
+If the server accepts the client's username/password, the client can then mount multiple shares without specifying a password for each instance.
 Samba can also accept session-based username/password requests.
 The client maintains multiple authentication contexts by using a unique UID for each logon.
 >
 > In the **/etc/samba/smb.conf** file, the **security = user** directive that sets user-level security is:
 >